 - Touchscreen and keypad interface

-Amazon does not provide exact pricing for its Amazon Hub Apartment Locker, but it does claim that the lockers are available at an “affordable upfront cost.”
-To get a quote, reach out to Amazon directly.
+Amazon does not provide exact pricing for its Amazon Hub locker, but it does claim that the Amazon Hub lockers are available at an “affordable upfront cost.”
+At any rate, to get a quote, reach out to Amazon directly.

 Pros and cons

 - Contains compartments of various sizes, including oversized compartments

 - Automatically sends email and/or text notifications to residents when they have received a package

 - You can’t purchase an Amazon apartment package locker without submitting a request to Amazon and waiting for approval.
 Submitting the request does not guarantee approval.

 - Even with oversized compartments, the package locker system may not be big enough to accommodate particularly large or long packages, like furniture.